todd-petruska/python-api-challenge/README.md

 Resources used for this project include, Instructor provided starter code, Office hours, Tutor assistance, Study-Group, course material, Stack Overflow, OpenWeatherMap documentation, Geoapify documentation, and matplotlib documentation.

+The dataset random and provides a sample of approximately 500 cities of interest and doesn’t fully represent all of the worldwide cities in the northern and southern hemisphere.
+Of the data retrieved however, ideal cities meeting our set criteria for ideal weather conditions occurred in the northern hemisphere with six events, whereas only four appeared in the southern hemisphere.